MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 ### 3. Enable network access

-To enable your Snap to use the `fetch` API, add the [`endowment:network-access`](../../reference/permissions.md#endowmentnetwork-access) permission by adding `"endowment:network-access": {}` to the `initialPermissions` object in `snap.manifest.json`:
+To enable your Snap to use the `fetch` API, enable the [`endowment:network-access`](../../reference/permissions.md#endowmentnetwork-access) permission by adding `"endowment:network-access": {}` to the `initialPermissions` object in `snap.manifest.json`: